jamjacalne/exp4/README.md

 constant as Mindanao and gender Female
 2. Create a visualization that shows how the different features contributes to average grade.
 Does chosen track in college, gender, or hometown contributes to a higher average score?
-- In this problem, I used seaborn to create Bar Plots of each parameter (a.
+- In this problem, I used seaborn to graph Bar Plots of the Average by each parameter (a.
 Track, b.
 Gender, c.
 Hometown)